 "Oh, what inspiring writing by Jennifer J. Wilhoit!
 As I read Writing on the Landscape, her words sparked my yearning to reach for my journal and pen to write.
 Her descriptions of nature are, hands down, some of the most poetic prose I have read."
 (Lisa D. McCall, Author, Public Health Researcher, Life Coach)

 "[This is] a great book for laypersons, students and writers.
 The author, Jennifer Wilhoit is a colleague and friend that promotes transformative learning and embodiment in a way that is complementary to transformative and liberation pedagogies.
 I have thoroughly enjoyed it cover to cover; it is theoretically sound and filled with practical activities that engage presentational and propositional ways of knowing."
-(Donald Proby, Mediator, Peacebuilder, Ed.D Candidate)
+(Donald Proby, Mediator, Peacebuilder, EdD Candidate)

-Week Two: Our Emotions and Ocean Waters
+Week Three: Our Emotions and the Landscape of Ocean Waters

-Week Three: Our Mind and Mountaintop Air
+Week Four: Our Mind and the Landscape of Mountaintop Air

 How the Course Works

 - You must purchase a copy of the book, Writing on the Landscape: Essays and Practices to Write, Roam, Renew.
-This is the primary text for the course, and without the book you will not have the primary tool and foundation for each lesson.
+This is the primary text for the course, and without the book you will not have the fundamental tool and foundation for each lesson.